integr8ly/integreatly-operator/test-cases/tests/documentation/i02-verify-all-sops.md

 ---
 environments:
   - osd-fresh-install
+tags:
+  - manual-selection
 ---

 # I02 - Verify all SOP's

+## Description

-**NOTE!
-All manual SOP's will be tested by CSSRE team**
+Note: All manual SOP's will be tested by CSSRE team

-Acceptance Criteria:
+## Steps

+1. Verify all SOPs
-1. All the steps in the SOP can be done
+   > All the steps in the SOP can be done
-2. Following the SOP has the expected result
+   > Following the SOP has the expected result